 Bush is leading a robust post-White House life, helping to build the George W. Bush Presidential Center and developing a first ladies initiative there that aims to help women harness the power of the role.

 One comment was troubling though.
-FLOTUS made a joke that smacked of old-school feminism/gender politics.
+FLOTUS made a joke that smacked of old-school feminism/sex politics.
 FLOTUS joked that women are smarter than men and from the headlines that have come out on the event that has overshadowed their entire conversation.

 Here’s what she said: